 The island is too big to cover in one article so this travel guide to Bali will focus only on southern Bali, which is where many tourists will be spending most of their time.

 Bali, like the rest of Indonesia, has two seasons – dry and rainy.
 The dry season is typically from April till October while the rainy season begins around November and goes on till March.
 Temperatures stay fairly constant throughout the year so the best time to visit Bali is during the dry season.

 The best months weather-wise are usually July and August, but these are also peak months.
 For that reason, I think the best time to go would be from April till June and September to November.
 The skies are clearer and the island isn’t as crowded.

-APR-OCT: This is the dry season in Bali.
-We were there in July on our last trip and the weather was perfect.
+APR-OCT: This is the dry season.
+We were there in July on our last trip to Bali and the weather was perfect.
 The sky was clear everyday and it didn’t rain once.
 However, it was crowded everywhere and traffic was horrible, especially in Seminyak.

 NOV-MAR: This is the rainy season.
 November should still be ok but December and January are the rainiest months, not to mention among the busiest.
 Bali gets pretty crowded over the holidays so this probably isn’t the best time to go.
 Hotel rates will be at their highest as well.

 To help you better understand the climate in Bali, I’ve created the average temperature and annual rainfall graphs below.
 Ideal months to visit Bali are indicated in orange.

 Most visitors to Bali will probably be flying in to Ngurah Rai International Airport, which is just south of Denpasar in southern Bali.
 If you’re staying in the south, then it’s probably best to take a private transfer or taxi directly to your hotel.
 As of this writing, there’s no developed public transportation system in Bali so any other option may be more trouble that it’s worth.